Carryalls, Clutches and Crossbodies: 15 Local Labels To Shop Women’s Bags

 Affaires

 Affaires calls on natural fibres and classic shapes to create its carefully considered range.
 Dropping small collections throughout the year instead of following traditional fashion seasons, the brand favours slouchy silhouettes that can hold all your daily needs.
-Tomato red wool and lilac linen are current favourites.
+Tomato wool and powder blue are current favourites.
 But there are more neutral options available too.

 Yu Mei

-New Zealand brand Yu Mei has built a steadfast following for its draping totes, structured crossbodies and perfectly petite mini bags.
+New Zealand brand Yu Mei has built a following for its draping totes, structured crossbodies and perfectly petite mini bags.
 Founder Jessie Wong believes that being able to carry your laptop, lunch and basically everything but the kitchen sink to work or university is just as important as being able to dance hands-free until dawn.
-The Teresa Tote is a tireless choice for the 9–5.
+The Teresa Tote is a tireless choice for the 9–to-5.
 And the brand’s growing range of small accessories can provide the perfect complement.
-This season, the brand introduces its first non-leather collection, offering eight utility-driven styles made from Econyl regenerated nylon.
+This season, the brand adds to its non-leather collection, offering six new utility-driven styles made from Econyl regenerated nylon.
 The pieces are made to work together so you can perfect the art of packing your bag.

 Oroton

 From its beginnings as an importer of luxury European textiles, Oroton has grown into the modern, practical and sophisticated Australian brand we know it as today.
 Contemporary and easy to wear, the label uses durable canvas and smooth leather to create a core range of totes, baguettes, shoulder bags and crossbody styles.
-This spring, a largely neutral colour palette is livened up with seasonal splashes of green, red and metallics.
-The brand also offers a collection of apple skin pieces to cater to non-leather lovers.
+This winter, the collection is made up of a seasonal palette of currant, dark chocolate and black.

 Poppy Lissiman

-Poppy Lissiman’s signature bold silhouettes are frequent companions on morning commutes, at cocktail hours and beach hangs alike.
-Striped totes, bright but functional crossbody bags and retro-inspired faux-leather shoulder bags are consistent bestsellers.
-The new pet collection sees dog portraits adorn a range of items for a dose of daily whimsy.
+Poppy Lissiman’s signature bold silhouettes are frequent companions on morning commutes, at cocktail hours and beach hangs.
+Studded totes, bright but functional crossbody bags and retro-inspired faux-leather shoulder bags are consistent best-sellers.
+The new Mammoth collection sees faux goat hair adorn a range of bags for a dose of daily whimsy.

 Rylan

 Rylan’s structured satchels, baguettes and totes speak to the Sydney brand’s minimalist design ethos.
-In an effort to reduce waste, the label offers an imperfect sale collection, selling slightly flawed pieces at a reduced price to make sure they still find a loving home.
-The brand has recently launched its first non-leather piece: this woven style is made from recycled PU.
+In an effort to reduce waste, the label periodically offers an imperfect sale collection, selling slightly flawed pieces at a reduced price to make sure they still find a loving home.
+Alongside Rylan’s premium leather designs, there are also woven styles made from recycled PU.

 Georgia Jay

 Georgia Jay uses premium deadstock leathers to create handmade collections in the brand’s Auckland studio.
-Sleek lines and minimalist details define favourites like the Pebble crossbody, Bean baguette and Baby Ombra tote, which are available in a revolving array of colours.
+Sleek lines and minimalist details define favourites like the Boobie baguette, Pebble crossbody and Magda tote, which are available in a revolving array of colours.

 A-Esque

 A-Esque’s founder and creative director, Amanda Briskin-Rettig, keeps manufacturing local and specialised to create a bespoke experience for her customers.
-Offering made-to-order pieces, as well as a small and carefully considered in-stock collection, the brand has gained a following for its softly sculpted designs.
-The Grocer Tote will do some serious heavy lifting in your wardrobe day in, day out.
-A-Esque takes measures to be more sustainable each season, offering a repair service, selling pre-loved products and upcycling older designs to create new wares.
+Offering a small and carefully considered collection, the brand has gained a following for its softly sculpted designs.
+The Grocer tote will do some serious heavy lifting in your wardrobe day in, day out.
+A-Esque takes measures to be more sustainable each season, offering a repair service, selling preloved products and upcycling older designs to create new wares.

 Sans Beast

 Creating beauty without the beast is at the core of Melbourne label Sans Beast.
 Research and development is a large focus for the business, as founder Cathryn Wills and her team aim to work with the most sustainable materials available.
-PETA-certified, vegan-friendly fabrics are used to create brand signatures like the Reader Satchel and Nomad Tote, as well as colour-pop pieces such as the Tiny Spark Crossbody in citron.
+PETA-certified, vegan-friendly fabrics are used to create brand signatures like the Universo tote and Daytripper tote, as well as colour-pop pieces such as the Sanctuary crossbody in red.

 Mimmi Terra

-Gold Coast-based Mimmi Terra’s handwoven totes are made from recycled plastic in limited edition drops, with pre-orders currently available for its most-loved styles.
+Gold Coast-based Mimmi Terra’s handwoven totes are made from recycled plastic in limited-edition drops.
 The lightweight, durable and waterproof pieces instantly conjure European glamour in both neutral and more vibrant colourways.
 Take your phone, keys and credit card out for dinner in micro silhouettes or stow your office essentials in larger, double-handled designs.

 Deadly Ponies

 Launched in 2005, Deadly Ponies has gone from garage project to trans-Tasman sensation.
-The brand’s new collection includes summer blues and zesty sunset shades across a range of signature silhouette.
+The brand’s new collection includes rich reds and creamy tonal shades across a range of signature silhouettes.
 Shop the new range, alongside core pieces, online or in the Kiwi brand’s Melbourne retail space.

 July